Bureau of Integrity Assurance

 - Clicking the REPORT FRAUD link on the right.

 - Calling the toll-free fraud hotline at 1-800-686-1555.

 Benefit Payment Control, P.O.
 Box 1618, Columbus, OH 43219-1618

 You are not required to provide your name when reporting possible fraud.
-However, if you do provide your name and telephone number, then we can contact you for more details, if necessary.
+However, if you do provide your name and telephone number, we can contact you for more details.
 Please provide as much information as possible so that the information can be fully investigated.

 - New hire reports from employers.

 - Matches with employer's covered wages.

 - Public tips by telephone, mail, fax, or email. and

 - Cross-matches with other government records, such as worker's compensation and child support records.